dikaia-ai/weekender-blog/content/posts/github/first-git/first-git.md

 ---
 author: Kyle McLester
-categories:
-- Github
 date: 2022-02-15
-format: hugo
+title: Creating a GitHub Repo
+categories: ['Github']
 summary: Create repository and make first commit
-title: Creating a GitHub Repo
-toc-title: Table of contents
 ---

 GitHub is a version control system that allows users to manage and host